Household Decision-Making Index

 1) Conduct the survey only with women that live with their husbands/partners.

-4) Always adjust the set of questions according to the context in which the survey will take place (e.g. rural versus urban context).
-It is recommended that you conduct key informant interviews with both women and men where you ask what are the most important decisions they routinely make as a household.
+3) Always adjust the set of questions according to the context in which the survey will take place (e.g. rural versus urban context).
+It is recommended that you conduct key informant interviews with both women and men where you ask what the most important decisions are, which they routinely make as a household.
 Based on the findings, you can revise the questions accordingly.

 - “the average score on Household Decision-Making Index” (see above).